Sucevita Monastery: The Masterpiece of Painted Churches

 Don’t miss the museum of the monastery where you can see embroideries, religious objects and manuscripts from the 16th century.

-Close to Sucevita, in Marginea, you’ll find a black pottery center where you can watch the traditional making of this world unique ceramic.
+Close to Sucevita, in Marginea, you’ll find a black pottery center.